2020 United States state legislative elections: Puerto Rico

 All of the seats of the Senate of Puerto Rico and the House of Representatives of Puerto Rico are up for election in 2020.
 Members of the Senate and the House of Representatives both serve four-year terms.
 The New Progressive Party lost control of both chambers, although the Popular Democratic Party only managed to gain majority control in the House due to the number of third-party candidates elected.

 U.S. Virgin Islands

 All of the seats of the unicameral Legislature of the Virgin Islands were up for election in 2020.
 All members of the legislature serve a two-year term.
 Democrats retained control of the legislature.

 Washington, D.C.

 The Council of the District of Columbia serves as the legislative branch of the federal district of Washington, D.C.
 Half of the council seats are up for election in 2020.
 Council members serve four-year terms.
 Democrats retained supermajority control of the council.

 Special elections

 Various states held special elections for legislative districts throughout the year.
-Overall, Democrats flipped a total of five seats in Massachusetts, New Hampshire, Oregon, and South Carolina.
+Overall, Democrats flipped a total of seven seats, including 3 in Massachusetts, and one each in New Hampshire, Oregon, Kentucky, and South Carolina, while Republicans flipped one seat in Kentucky.